Code Development & Adoption

 Around the world

-IMT is working to increase energy efficiency in Kazakhstan, Uzbekistan, and Kyrgystan.
+IMT works to increase energy efficiency in Kazakhstan, Uzbekistan, and Kyrgystan.
 We previously worked on building energy codes with partners in Europe, Russia, and the former Soviet Union, as well as in China.

 Our partners in developing and advocating for strong energy codes include: